My notes from the Gary Illyes Q&A @ Bay Area Search

 When results constantly appear and disappear, it means their bid is very close to someone else’s.
 The scores are utterly close to each other.
 [In this case, small things can make a difference.]
 For example, you’re on https.
 That could be an edge to beat your competitor.

-(Random person from the crowd asks “would better tuning for the user intent help you?”
+(A random person from the crowd asks, “Would better tuning for the user intent help you?”

 A: It can.
 But what would help you is more “traditional” than ML.